damienmckenna/metatag/README.txt

     assigned specifically for the front page:
       admin/config/search/metatags

+ 3. In order to provide a specific configuration per entity bundle (content type, vocabulary, etc), click "Add a Metatag default".

- 3. Each supported entity object (nodes, terms, users) will have a set of meta tag fields available for customization on their respective edit page, these will inherit their values from the defaults assigned in #2 above.
+ 4. Each supported entity object (nodes, terms, users) will have a set of meta tag fields available for customization on their respective edit page, these will inherit their values from the defaults assigned in #2 above.
 Any values that are not overridden per object will automatically update should the defaults be updated.

- 4. As the meta tags are output using Tokens, it may be necessary to customize the token display for the site's entities (content types, vocabularies, etc).
+ 5. As the meta tags are output using Tokens, it may be necessary to customize the token display for the site's entities (content types, vocabularies, etc).
 To do this go to e.g., admin/structure/types/manage/article/display, in the "Custom Display Settings" section ensure that "Tokens" is checked